Pyponou/defibrillator/README.md

 - *deliverShock* : indicate that the capacitor can release the energy to the patient.
 - *abort* : indicate that the capacitor must discharge.

-It can also send events to the Orange Led :
+It can also send events to the orange Led :
 - *switchOn* : to switch on the led.
 - *switchOff* : to switch off the led.